christinebogdan/mobile_website_css_animations/README.md

 - must be fully compatible with latest desktop versions of Chrome, Firefox and Safari (March 2021)

 ## Challenges

+**Challenge**: In Firefox, the placeholder text in the search input field did not have the right styling.

+**Solution**: Usage of --webkit-- and --moz--

 ## Demo